aroberge/friendly-traceback-docs/docs/source/jupyter.rst

 IPython and Jupyter notebooks
 ==============================

-Friendly supports IPython console and Jupyter notebooks and variants.
+friendly supports IPython console and Jupyter notebooks and variants.
 Currently, this has been done more as a proof of concept than anything
 else: we are not aware of anyone else having made use of this feature.
 We also almost never test it; please feel free to report any issues.